mohakmalviya/tic-tac-toe-bolt/README.md

 3. **Join Room**: Enter your name and a 6-character room code
 4. Share the room code with your friend
 5. Play in real-time with the same rules as local mode!

+### Multiplayer Modes
+- **Create Room**: Host a game and share the room code with friends
+- **Join Room**: Enter a room code to join an existing game
+- **Random Matchmaking**: Get matched with random opponents instantly
+- **Opponent Management**: Smart handling of opponent connections and disconnections

+### Game Rules
+- Players take turns placing X's and O's on a 3x3 grid
+- First player to get three symbols in a row (horizontally, vertically, or diagonally) wins
+- Each turn has a 15-second time limit
+- If time runs out, the current player automatically loses
+- Games automatically restart after completion

 ## 🔧 Technical Details